 However, if these minimum scores are not met, applicants may qualify for conditional admission to the institution if eligible for the College’s Institute for English as a Second Language and American Studies

 The forms contained within TCNJ’s International Student Admissions Booklet for F-1 students include an Affidavit of Support & Financial Assistance, a Statement of Financial Cost Worksheet, a Doctor’s Certification and an application for I-20, among additional required forms.
 Additional information for international students can also be found on the International Student Services.

 The Common Application essay, which provides a choice of several topics, is the official essay used in the evaluation process.

 Student’s must declare an official TCNJ program of study on our school’s Common Application Member Form, which can ONLY be submitted online when completing the Common Application.
 You cannot apply “undecided” to TCNJ.

 Ewing, NJ 08628

-- Art applicants must have their portfolio review completed by February 15th.
+- Visual Arts and Art Education applicants must submit their portfolio for departmental review by November 1st (Spring Admission) or February 16th (Fall Admission).